 Sight Machine offers a more efficient and fruitful approach.
 Drawing on detailed models of production inputs and their complex interrelationships, Sight Machine algorithms assess recent sheet-break event data for the selected paper grade and rank parameters in order of variance prior to the disruption.
 Causation can then be determined and preventive action taken to prevent break recurrence.
 All this is done without the guesswork, manual data wrangling, or the need for arduous and time-consuming human analysis.

-Another paper making challenge is an inability to efficiently and effectively troubleshoot root causes of quality issues.
+Another paper making challenge is an inability to efficiently and effectively troubleshoot the root causes of quality issues.
 Sight Machine overcomes this limitation as well, by correlating measured quality to relevant machine input variables, order information, and supply chain data.
 The Sight Machine platform presents relevant data in precisely the view, matrix, and context specified by the user.
 In effect, a few minutes of uncomplicated visual scrutiny reveals as much or more than laborious manual data pulls followed by days or weeks of numerical analysis.

 All end-product is typically treated as a match for quality specs, but in practice, this is often not the case, to the detriment of converting plant OEE.
 Line performance is frequently stepped down to avoid possible interruptions owing to various kinds of web defects.
 Quality issues also habitually arise due to variations in base product quality, such as those that affect digital printing on packaging grades.

 Drawing on digital twin-enabled analysis of the upstream paper-making process, Sight Machine gives converting plant managers complete visibility into inbound material, delivering a range of improvements.
-Foreknowledge of the incoming product enables optimum converting line set up parameters to be learned and applied immediately upon product loading.
+Foreknowledge of the incoming product enables optimum converting line setup parameters to be learned and applied immediately upon product loading.
 These settings can be oriented toward producing the highest quality or generating the greatest possible output with minimally acceptable characteristics.

-Sight Machine also provides advance knowledge of incoming product attributes strongly correlated with process interruptions, allowing proactive line setup changes to be automatically programmed to avert disruptions.
-And, incoming material with known flawed characteristics can be rejected before loading or routed to lines specially calibrated to utilize it to generate end-product of appropriate quality.
+Sight Machine also provides advanced knowledge of incoming product attributes strongly correlated with process interruptions, allowing proactive line setup changes to be automatically programmed to avert disruptions.
+And, incoming material with known flawed characteristics can be rejected before loading or routed to lines specially calibrated to utilize it to generate an end-product of appropriate quality.
 Either alternative avoids fabricating, packaging, and delivering end-product that a customer may then reject.

 Because converted end-product quality is usually not continuously measured, critical defects are sometimes discovered only belatedly, requiring large quantities of inventory to be scrapped or devalued.
 With its AI “finger” constantly on the pulse of all IoT streaming data, Sight Machine’s Paper Manufacturing Analytics can serve as an ongoing near-real-time quality sensor — constantly monitoring machines and processes, and intelligently alerting you to quality-related variances before significant amounts of under-grade product are created.